Attention! Meditation & Yoga

 What is the difference between doing a forward bend in the gym, and a forward bend in a yoga studio?
 Sounds like the beginning of a joke but unfortunately for you I’m a yoga teacher, not known for my side-splitting punchlines.

 When I first went to India, I loved wide legged seated forward bend (Upavistha Konasana)– the warm weather and a twice daily yoga practice allowed me to go physically very deep into the pose and I loved it because I was good at it, it was easy for me and I liked the fact that people noticed, especially the teacher.
 However, when I came back to the UK and showed off my perfect pose to a friend on her patio in the middle of winter, I realised I couldn’t do it perfectly, I couldn’t get my head to the ground.
 In fact, I pulled a muscle in my back. when

 I started to experience a new sensation – I felt like a large fern spiralling in towards my centre; I felt free of my body, free of my judgements.
 I could stay in the pose with the simple idea of just ‘being’ and ‘accepting, instead of ‘pushing’ and ‘achieving’ for a change.
 Riding on my breath like a gentle wave, my whole nervous system seemed to let out along sigh of relief.
 That sigh allowed all my physical and mental tension to dissolve and I found this primary curve deeply restful and nourishing.
 (I had a real sense of how beautiful life is, how similar my spine was to all kinds spirals in nature) a perfect sense of balance and peace.
 I was amazed by this new experience and used to for further enquiry - this is what prompted me to become a yoga teacher.

 Finding the unique wisdom in your body can happen when you are least expecting it – in your first yoga class or after many years of asana practice..or even in the gym, or on a run in the zone.

-Next time you are in a yoga class, don’t forget to notice your mind – what are your judgements of a. the teacher, b the other people in the class and c. yourself and what can you learn about life on and off the mat.
+Next time you are in a yoga class, don’t forget to notice your mind – draw your attention to what are your judgements of a. the teacher, b the other people in the class and c. yourself and what can you learn about life on and off the mat.
 As you leave the class, you may feel like dancing around the garden singing kum ba ya my Lord, you may head straight to the desk to book that pedicure, or you may have worked out the punchline to that joke you were writing – it doesn’t really matter as long as you’ve taken time to listen deeply to your inner wisdom.